nx-lr/32chars-js/README.md

 ### Encoding and decoding characters

 The compiler analyzes the text, and stores a record of all distinct Unicode characters inside the text and their code points.
 It then generates a category for each character, based on its Unicode metadata.
-This category corresponds to the _General Category_ of the Unicode character, if it is not a Letter, but if it is, its _Script_.
+This category corresponds to the _General Category_ of the Unicode character, if it is not a `Letter`, but if it is, its _`Script`_.
 Most Unicode characters are considered letters.

 The compiler assigns a category to each code point, checking the character against a regular expression corresponding to its Unicode category or script, until it finds a match.